TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-Finally, we insert the base64-encoded reverse shell inside the content file of our request:
+Finally, we pasete it in the content file of our request:

 <br />